OpenTreeOfLife/reference-taxonomy/registry/README.md

 membership constraints, but this registration will be useless in the new version - the registrations given in the constraints will not resolve (assuming the children have been deleted rather than moved).
-It is highly desirable that the registration, which contains the appropriate metadata, resolve to the new node A nonetheless.
-This contingency is supported by the resolution rules given above.
+It is highly desirable that the registration resolve to the new node A nonetheless.

 Suppose that a node A has no children in a tree, but node A has children in a new version of the tree.
 We will have a registration